Connect with us

 Bian said that his company had undertaken an environmental impact assessment for the project and had met the requisite environmental standards for the factory.

-Keda Clean Energy Company manufactures and distributes machinery products, mainly stone machinery, building material processing machinery and ceramic machinery.
+Keda Clean Energy Company manufactures and distributes machinery products, mainly stone machinery, building material processing machinery, and ceramic machinery.

-Grand Towers Property Fund of South Africa, Mauritian-based Xterra Capital and Finnish Taaleritehdas have recently announced major investment plans for Kenya, signalling better days ahead for the country’s construction sector.
+Grand Towers Property Fund of South Africa, Mauritian-based Xterra Capital, and Finnish Taaleritehdas have recently announced major investment plans for Kenya, signalling better days ahead for the country’s construction sector.

-The roll out of mega projects in road, rail and ports is enticing foreigners to invest billions of shillings into the country, with investments ranging from commercial real estate ventures to building materials production and consultancy.
+The rollout of mega projects in road, rail, and ports is enticing foreigners to invest billions of shillings into the country, with investments ranging from commercial real estate ventures to building materials production and consultancy.

 The local real estate boom has also provided a huge market for construction chemicals, with international chemicals manufacturers such as BASF and US-based X-Calibur setting up plants in Nairobi to produce their products locally.